timsutton/punic/README.markdown

 Punic is intended to be an easier to use, faster and more reliable implementation of the [Carthage](http://github.com/carthage/carthage) dependency management system.

+## Caveat!!!

+Punic can be considered an early preview release and probably is not ready for production use.
+Use at your own peril.

 ## Installation

 Quick install (for [homebrew](http://brew.sh) users):